 2. Don't fear the trim

-Besides washing, you need to also be trimming your beard.
+Besides washing, you also need to be trim your beard regularly.
 You might be thinking, “Why do I need to trim?
-I want it to grow!”.
+I want it to grow!”
 There are people out there who will tell you that trimming is folly, and to their credit, not everyone is the same.
-However, even if you are planning on growing your beard to new lengths, it’s important to be doing regular trimming on your beard.
-Trimming a beard prevents stray hairs, dryness, and overall unkemptness.
+However, even if you are planning on growing your beard to new lengths, it’s important to be doing regular trimming on your future long beard.
+Trimming a beard prevents stray hairs, dryness, split ends, and overall unkemptness.
 You must always be in control of the beard, not vice versa.

-A quick beard trim will not slow your progress down either.
+When you trim your beard, you are not slowing down your progress, you are taking control.
 In fact, it does the opposite.
 Trimming your beard is a sign that you have started making serious progress on your beard.

-Start by giving your beard a once-over with a brush or comb.
+Start by giving your beard a once-over with a beard brush or beard comb.
 Do this against the grain so that your hairs stand up.
-Take your scissors and snip any overachievers that have grown faster than the rest.
+Take your facial hair scissors and snip any overachievers that have grown faster than the rest.
 If you need to, get the clippers, or razor out and tidy up around your neck and cheek lines.

 Hairy cheeks are a big no-no on a clean beard.
 The ideal method is to draw a very shallow curve from the inner edge of your sideburn across to the edge of the whiskers.
 Any hair that comes above that - shave it off.
 And for the love of God, please, no neckbeard.